Soladipom/hello-world/README.md

 # hello-world
 A repository about coding
-I'm a student currently studying Information Communication Engineering.
+I'm currently an Information Communication Engineer.
 I'm also very good in graphics design
 <!DOCTYPE html>
 <head>
   <title>Anna Dowlin</title>